top of page

 Tucked away on the cobblestones of Hospitalsgade, the Horsens Hospitalskirke is a poignant monument to eight centuries of charity.
 Originally the site of a 13th-century St. George’s House for lepers, it served as a vital stop for pilgrims offering alms.
 In 1560, King Frederik II transformed it into a "Holy Ghost" style hospital—not for surgery, but as a sanctuary for the elderly and infirm.
 This rare architectural hybrid integrates the chapel directly into the living quarters, symbolizing the era’s belief that physical care and spiritual healing were inseparable.

-Inside, the church houses a Late Gothic altarpiece and a Romanesque bell dating back to 1200, likely salvaged from an earlier Catholic monastery.
+Inside, the church houses a Gothic altarpiece and a Romanesque bell dating back to 1200, likely salvaged from an earlier Catholic monastery.
 Though it held its final official service in 2021, the building remains a living legacy, still providing housing for the elderly today.

 A special song